rust-lang/book/nostarch/chapter05.md

 There are a number of traits Rust has provided for us to use with the `derive` annotation that can add useful behavior to our custom types.
-Those traits and their behaviors are listed in Appendix XX.
-We’ll be covering how to implement these traits with custom behavior, as well as creating your own traits, in Chapter 10.
+Those traits and their behaviors are listed in Appendix C. We’ll be covering how to implement these traits with custom behavior, as well as creating your own traits, in Chapter 10.